For-Sale-In-Tartu/for-sale/README.md

 # Kinesis Freestyle 2 Keyboard, US layout

 Are you sick and tired of the weirdly shaped Enter key on Nordic keyboards?
-Is the tiny left shift key chapping your caboose?
+Is the tiny left Shift key chapping your caboose?

 Well then do I have the solution for you!